-There appears to have been alterations to the roof space with the installation of a 'Velux' style skylight window.
+The property has been altered with the addition of external wall insulation.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-The access path to the front door appears to be shared.
+The access path appears to be shared.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.